 Diabetes Canada Professional Section Chapter

 In order to tweak my model and build my brand, I took on four Research & Development projects with local organizations.
-This wonderful group of brave souls agreed to work with me and to provide feedback.
+This wonderful group of brave souls was the first group to agree to work with me and to provide feedback.

 They are representatives of the Diabetes Canada Professional Section Chapter South East NB along with an honorary member, Wayne Gillis.
 I worked with these leaders who, when the program was completed, would carry on the work of community building with the larger membership.